TheSaltySalmon/freeloader/README.md

 ### Some kind of a story

-The year is 2092.
-A Great Nation has taken over the world.
-The world blew up in bits after the Great Nation won by using most of their nuclear arsenal.
-President Erbot is now the world leader and enforces order as the last remaining military power, controlling the world's economical markets based on trading of salvaged goods.

-Now people have fled the wastelands and live scattered across space and pieces of our planet that float around space.

-You are a Freehauler (Freeloader).
-A pilot mastering the forgotten art of delivering stuff to the survivors.
+You are a a pilot mastering the forgotten art of delivering stuff to people.
+A mailman I suppose.
 Earning wealth, honor, new ships, and a crew as you go off fighting injustice and helping the weak who have survived the apocalypse.